Please note : This post may be updated overtime with additional tips.

 Measure your window beforehand and then cut the poster board to fit your windows until all cracks are completely covered where light can seep in. (see image below)

 To test if the above works wait until its dark, slide the boards into your windows, roll the curtains over top, close your curtains, turn off all the lights in your house and close your door.
 Wait a few seconds for your eyes to fully adjust to the darkness and notice if you see ANY light.
-If not, well done!
+If not, great job!

 And what is the best temperature to improve your sleep quality?